mellium/xmpp-addr/README.md

-# JID
+# XMPP

-An implementation of XMPP JIDs in Rust.
+A playground for implementing XMPP related things in Rust (but just a JID implementation for now).